Download

 Older versions

-Older releases are available here (but note that time stamps do not match the release dates due to all the moving of these files between servers along the years).
+Older releases are available here (but note that time stamps do not match the release dates due to all the moving of these files between servers over the years).

 Sponsorship

-If you want to express you appreciation for Logtalk and help keep it a sustainable project, your sponsorship is much appreciated.
-Both one time sponsorships and recurring sponsorships are available, hopefully allow everyone to show their love and support for Logtalk.
+If you want to express your appreciation for Logtalk and help keep it a sustainable project, your sponsorship is much appreciated.
+Both one-time sponsorships and recurring sponsorships are available, hopefully allowing everyone to show their love and support for Logtalk.

 Registration